algairim/globalvoices-mn/docs/analysis.md

 13. [Keycloak Notes realm configuration import file](./llm/13-keycloak-client-realm.md)
 14. [BASH demo script](./llm/14-demo-script.md)

-The rest of the coding and debugging is performed with various LLM queries that has not sense in attaching in this document.
+The rest of the coding and debugging is performed with various LLM queries that have no sense attaching them in this document.